EpiphyYT/EpiphyYT.github.io/FromLightGunGamesToFPS.md

 The House of the Dead 2 is one of the most iconic light gun shooting games on the SEGA Dreamcast platform and was later ported to PC.
 As a sequel to the original title, it retained many of its predecessor’s core elements—such as zombie shooting, a limited ammunition system, health management, and multiple branching paths.

 By this stage, the evolution of light gun games had become evident: gameplay was growing increasingly complex and multidimensional.
-Players were no longer tested solely on their shooting accuracy and reflexes, but were also required to engage with strategic decision-making, narrative progression, and resource management.
+Accroding to The Wiki of the Dead (n.d.), Players were no longer tested solely on their shooting accuracy and reflexes, but were also required to engage with strategic decision-making, narrative progression, and resource management.
 This reflected a broader shift in design philosophy—from straightforward arcade-style shooting toward integrated, cinematic, and system-driven experiences that blended action with storytelling depth.

 *  Dead, C. T. W. O. T. (n.d.).
 The House of the Dead 2.
 The Wiki of the Dead. https://thehouseofthedead.fandom.com/wiki/The_House_of_the_Dead_2

 ### Time Crisis - Namco (2003)
 Time Crisis 3 can be regarded as one of the final high points of the light gun era.
 In the early 2000s, arcade light gun shooters were still active but already showing clear signs of decline.
-The game introduced a cinematic storyline, animated cutscenes, and a multi-weapon switching system, allowing players to choose between a handgun, submachine gun, shotgun, and grenade launcher depending on combat needs.
+As noted in IGN’s E3 2003 coverage (Dunham, 2016), The game introduced a cinematic storyline, animated cutscenes, and a multi-weapon switching system, allowing players to choose between a handgun, submachine gun, shotgun, and grenade launcher depending on combat needs.

 This design incorporated tactical strategy and single-player narrative depth, signaling an evolution beyond traditional point-and-shoot gameplay.
 While Time Crisis 3 remained fundamentally focused on shooting mechanics, with player freedom largely confined to reaction speed and aiming accuracy, its structured pacing and rhythmic mission design brought it closer to the conventions of modern game design.
 It represented a moment when light gun games achieved technical and experiential maturity, just before the genre’s gradual fade from mainstream popularity.